nettybun/stayknit/readme.md

 It's Sinuous(+Lifecycles), ESM-only, TS, JSX, CSS-in-JS, and SSR.

 Originally this repo was created to build a homepage for Stayknit, a cloud I host for my partners.
-It's been sidetracked, to say the least.
+It's been sidetracked to say the least.

 https://nthm.gitlab.io/stayknit/